ChorusOne/opus-pool-sdk/book/guide/7-transaction-history.md

 ## Overview

 Tracking the transaction history of your vaults is important for accountability and understanding users staking, unstaking, minting and other activities.
-With the Opus SDK, you can fetch detailed transaction history, which includes up to 1000 transactions associated with a given vault.
+With the OPUS Pool SDK, you can fetch detailed transaction history, which includes up to 1000 transactions associated with a given vault.

-This chapter will guide you through fetching and displaying this transaction history.
+This section will guide you through fetching and displaying this transaction history.

 ## Initializing the Pool and Fetching Transaction History